 Today, his primary work is concerning issues of power, energy, and its role in pursuing ecological and climate justice through people-centered development as the current Executive Director of the Center for Energy, Ecology, and Development (CEED), Convenor of the Power for People Coalition (P4P), and Spokesperson of the national power consumers movement Murang Kuryente (MK).

 Chairman Dave Archambault

-In 2014, the Tribe hosted President Obama and the First Ladyduring their historic visit to the Standing Rock Reservation.
-The President, First Lady, and Chairman met with Standing Rock youth, who discussed the challenges of growing up on the reservation and their aspirations for the future.
+In 2014, Archambault hosted the historic visit of President Obama and the First Lady to the Standing Rock Reservation.
+During that visit, he accompanied the President and First Lady in a meeting with Standing Rock youth, who spoke about the challenges they face growing up on the reservation and their aspirations for the future.

 Nnimmo Bassey is director of the ecological think-tank, Health of Mother Earth Foundation (HOMEF) and member steering committee of Oilwatch International – a network resisting the expansion of fossil fuels extraction in the Global South.
 He was chair of Friends of the Earth International (FoEI) (2008-2012) and Executive Director of Nigeria’s Environmental Rights Action (1993-2013).